 Goa is the smallest state of India, yet it packs a wallop in terms of sightseeing, adventure, nightlife, food, accommodation and fun activities.
-But one question visitors mull over is where to go first – North Goa or South Goa?
+But where should you go first – North Goa or South Goa?
 Both are unique and beautiful in their own way.
-North Goa is all about nightlife, shopping and liveliness, whereas South Goa has unblemished beaches, scenic drives and tranquillity.
-No matter where you decide to go in Goa, you just can’t go wrong as it all depends on what you want to explore and experience.
-Here’s a rundown on where to head.
+Lively North Goa is all about nightlife and shopping, whereas South Goa has unblemished beaches, scenic drives and tranquillity.
+If you’re wondering where to stay in Goa, check out this rundown on what you’ll find where.

-Goa is dotted with numerous places of interest that date back to the Portuguese era and are completely mesmerizing.
+Goa is dotted with numerous places of interest that date back to the Portuguese era and are completely mesmerising.

 If you want to explore the length and breadth of Goa’s wildlife and indulge in adventure activities amidst thick forests, South Goa is good for you.
 South Goa features several wildlife sanctuaries that are home to a plethora of flora and fauna.
 Netravali Wildlife Sanctuary, Cotigao Wildlife Sanctuary and Dudhsagar Falls are a must-visit.